About The Silk District

 Every quarter of The Silk District has been crafted with your wellbeing in mind.
 On your doorstep you’ve got everything that you need to get you from workout to work to play, all to a luxury hotel standard and connected by a 24-hour concierge to keep a busy life flowing smoothly.

-The Silk District will offer:
+The Silk District offers:

 - Studio, 1, 2 & 3-bedroom apartments